Mocktails

-Why: 4 ingredients, stirred drink, requires mixing glass, bar spoon
+Why: 4 ingredients, stirred drink, requires bar spoon

-Ingredients & Tools
+Ingredients

-- Juice of 1LimeCitrus
+- Juice of 1LimeFruit

 - 1 tblspSugarSweetener

-- (seltzer water)\nSoda WaterMixer
+- (seltzer water)\nSoda waterMixer

-- 1 garnishLime PeelGarnish
+- 1 garnishLime peelGarnish

 How to Make It

-- Add cold seltzer water to fill.ChillChilling improves texture and keeps dilution under control.
+- Add cold seltzer water to fill.Fill

 - Put the lime peels in the glass.